 - Appropriations changes

+- Populations changes (immigration,new cultural groupings,etc.)

 - Competing Public priorities

-- Populations changes (immigration, new cultural groupings, etc.)
+- Case Study

+- Before-After (before and after program)

 - After Only (post program)

 - Retrospective (post program)

-- Before-After (before and after program)

-- Case Study

 Annual performance monitoring data will be collected from all 36 counties to develop aggregate measures of youth who have gained knowledge related to diet or physical activity.
-A statewide program evaluation will be conducted in 2006 to determine whether young people are making behavioral changes related to food intake or physical activity.
+A statewide program evaluation was conducted in 2006 to determine whether young people are making behavioral changes related to food intake or physical activity.
+Results of this study support the proejcted impact of this planned program and will be reported with the 2007 Federal Report of Accomplishment.
 Since literature has established linkages between lifestyle and health documenting behavior changes will provide a base from which safe inference can be made to the long-term effects of programming.

+- Tests

+- Observation

 - Sampling

 - Mail

-- Observation

-- Tests

 Performance monitoring data will be collected through an annual report submitted by county 4-H faculty.
 The statewide program evaluation will utilize end-of-event assessments, follow-up assessments (12-18 months), and case study methodologies.
-4-H Science, Technology, and Engineering